tldr-pages/tldr/pages/common/palmtopnm.md

 `palmtopnm {{path/to/file.palm}}`

-- Display various interesting information about the input Palm Bitmap file and process:
+- Display various information about the input Palm Bitmap file and process:

 `palmtopnm -verbose {{path/to/file.palm}}`